-It’s never a bad time to look forward to changes that might have an impact on the business… especially financially.
-Many CFOs find that they’re faced with four primary areas of focus in 2020: People, money, data and technology, with some overlap among the four.
+With such a volatile economy over the past year, it’s never a bad time to prepare for more changes that might affect your business… especially financially.
+Many CFOs find they’re faced with four primary areas of focus in 2023: People, money, data, and technology, with some overlap among the four.
 Here we’ll briefly cover our predictions for the challenges heads of finance will likely face in the coming year.

-CFOs have long been the keeper of the checkbook and creating cost structures, but the task of controlling costs has become increasingly complicated yet still essential to long-term strategy.
-Growing costs continue to outpace revenue, making it a challenge to transform sustained growth into prolonged profitability — especially while navigating the mixed economic indicators nearly every business is confronted with.
+CFOs have long been the keepers of the checkbook and creating cost structures, but the task of controlling costs has become increasingly complicated yet still essential to long-term strategy.
+Rising costs continue to outpace revenue, making it a challenge to transform sustained growth into prolonged profitability—especially while navigating the post-pandemic economic indicators confronting nearly every business.

 Today’s CFOs face: